qgis/QGIS-Documentation/source/docs/training_manual/processing/r_intro.rst

 Processing allows to write and run R scripts inside QGIS.

-.. note:: Obviously you have to install R with the necessary libraries (sp, rgdal) beforehand.
+.. warning:: R has to be installed on your computer and the PATH has to correctly set up.
+Moreover Processing just calls the external R packages, it is not able to install them.
+So be sure to install external packages directly in R. See the related `chapter <http://docs.qgis.org/testing/en/docs/user_manual/processing/3rdParty.html>`_ in the training manual.

+.. note:: If you have some *packages* problem, maybe it is related to missing *mandatory* packages required by Processing, like ``sp``, ``rgdal`` and ``raster``.

 In this tutorial we are going to create a boxplot of a vector layer field.

 Open the :file:`r_intro.qps` QGIS project.

 Adding scripts
 --------------
 Adding a script is very simple.
 Open the Processing toolbox and just click on the :menuselection:`R --> Tools --> Create new R script`.

 .. image:: img/r_intro/r_intro_1.png

-.. note:: R has to be installed on your computer and the PATH has to correctly set up.
-See the related `chapter <http://docs.qgis.org/testing/en/docs/user_manual/processing/3rdParty.html>`_ in the training manual.

 .. note:: If you cannot see R in Processing, you have to activate it in :menuselection:`Processing --> Options --> Providers`